CT – 0508 (CAR-Macrophage)

 CT-0508 is a human epidermal growth factor receptor 2 (HER2) targeted chimeric antigen receptor macrophage (CAR-Macrophage).
 In pre-clinical studies Carisma’s CAR-Macrophage cell therapies have demonstrated the ability to traffic into the tumor, phagocytose and kill cancer cells, warm-up the tumor microenvironment, and attract and activate cells of the adaptive immune system, delivering a lasting attack against the cancer.

-Leading the way in CAR-Macrophage cell therapy
+CAR-Macrophage cell therapy

 CT-0508 is the first CAR-Macrophage cell therapy to enter clinical trials.
 Preclinical trials showed that the treatment has the potential to overcome the key challenges faced by other cell therapies in treating solid tumors.